 - Al-Aman Fund for the Future of Orphans

 Please note: this list may be subject to change.

 All students will be staying at a hotel, which will be arranged by the Alsadi Changing Lives Programme.
 Details of the hotel will be confirmed prior to departure.

-Two staff members from the University of Westminster will accompany the trip and will be available at all times.
-In addition, colleagues from the AlSadi Changing Lives Programme, based in Amman will be on hand to provide support.
+One staff member from the University of Westminster will accompany the trip and will be available at all times.
+In addition, colleagues from the AlSadi Changing Lives Programme, based in Amman will coordinate activities in Jordan.